bryantngo/cse15l-lab-reports/lab-report-1.md

 **You have now successfully logged into a course specific account on ieng6!**

-To log out of the server, you may use Crtl-D or run the $ exit command.
+To log out of the server, you may use Ctrl-D or run the $ exit command.